Upcoming - Fall 2025

 Charles Paine, cpaine@unm.edu

 In this course, you will learn how to write persuasive grant proposals.
-Drawing off the principles of rhetorical analysis, you will learn how to develop a clear statement of need, offer achievable objectives, design logical step-by-step plans, create specific and accurate budgets, and present your organization powerfully.
+Drawing on the principles of rhetorical analysis, you will learn how to develop a clear statement of need, offer achievable objectives, design logical step-by-step plans, create specific and accurate budgets, and present your project clearly and compellingly.
 We will explore how to locate appropriate funding opportunities and how to evaluate requests for proposals.
-We will also discuss methods of writing persuasively that are both ethical and effective, and study how to use document design to create a professional proposal package.
+We will also discuss methods for writing persuasively and for designing documents that are organized transparently and inviting to read.

 420.001: T: Blue Mesa Review I